Internships in the Museum Profession, 2020–2021

 All qualified applicants will receive consideration for an internship, fellowship, or research assistantship without regard to race, color, sex, age, national origin, religion, disability, veteran status, sexual orientation, marital status, citizenship, or any other protected status.
 The National Gallery of Art offers equal opportunity and treatment to all who apply and is committed to diversity.

 The intern will assist with cataloging, inventorying, and digitizing the David Finn Archive.
 Finn (b.
 1921) is a noted photographer of sculpture and the Library has recently acquired his complete archive of over 110,000 negatives and corresponding prints.
-The Finn Archive documents the medium of sculpture from antiquity to the modern era and has considerable depth in Italian Renaissance sculpture and the work of Henry Moore.
-Current graduate students in American or European art history (15th to 20th century) are eligible to apply.
+The Finn Archive documents the medium of sculpture from antiquity to the modern era and has considerable depth in Italian Renaissance sculpture.
+Current graduate students in library science (with an undergraduate art history degree) or art history (15th to 20th century) are eligible to apply.
 Knowledge of digitization methods is desirable.
+An ability to work with database software or library cataloging systems is highly desirable.
 Candidates should also have some familiarity with museum registration, library systems, or archival procedures and methods.

 Division of Education